Serabe/live_isolated_component/README.md

 We define slots by using the `slot` macro.
 This macro accepts a keyword list and a block.
 The block needs to return a template (you can use `sigil_H`).
-The keywords will be considered attributes of the slot except for the following two:
+The keywords will be considered attributes of the slot except for the following `let`:

-- `assigns` is just there so the `sigil_H` compiler does not complain about a missing `assigns`
 - `let` will bind the argument to the value.
 You can use destructuring here.

 Like in a real slot, the `assigns` the slot have access to is that of the parent LiveView.